-Holmes & Hills Solicitors has successfully defended a complex adverse possession claim (and subsequent appeal) on behalf of two clients, securing the clients’ ownership of the, unregistered, property in question.
+Commercial property litigators at Holmes & Hills Solicitors have successfully defended a complex adverse possession claim (and subsequent appeal) on behalf of two clients, securing the clients’ ownership of the (unregistered) commercial property in question.

 Holmes & Hills advised the First and Second Defendant in the case and during the later appeal.